RunnerTechHype/Zombie-Stories-Linux/README.md

 - Codename for Zombie Stories GNU/Linux is going to be added (Beta release on Feburary 2026 also)
 - Other features (coming soon)
 # Zombie Stories GNU/Linux installation
 - Currently, we have rootfs tarball for manual installation.
-If you want to install, please join our official discord server's
+If you want to install, please join our official discord server's, then tag me and i will help for you
 - UTG/Linux Official Discord Server's: https://discord.gg/Ujr3Rtbnks
 - Discord: untitledtaggame_hype
 # ISO Downloads